roblatour/setvol/README.md

-﻿# setvol
+﻿# SetVol
 A command line program for Windows to change and report on your computer's audio and recording levels.
-Also, allows you to set your audio and recording default devices.
+Also, allows you to set your default audio and recording devices.

 Copyright © 2021, Rob Latour, Licensed under MIT